cwood12/oldwebsite/_teaching/practicum-nd.md

 title: "Physics Teaching Practicum"
 collection: teaching
 type: "Undergraduate & graduate courses"
-permalink: /teaching/practicum_2018-2019
+permalink: /teaching/practicum_2018-2020
 venue: "University of Notre Dame, Department of Physics"
-date: 2019-05-01
+date: 2020-01-31
 location: "South Bend, IN, USA"
 ---

 The Physics Teaching Practicum is a class designed to provide graduate students with teaching/lecture experience.
 For the Practicum, I gave five lectures (four under supervision) and put together a portfolio of my materials, feedback, and reflections.
+I will be completing two more lectures under supervision in the Spring 2020 semester to be included in my portfolio.

 Classes covered:
 ======